 The expatriation tax applies to the 10-year period following the date of the expatriation action.
 It is figured in the same way as for those individuals expatriating after June 3, 2004, and before June 17, 2008.
 Individuals who renounced their US citizenship, or long-term residents that terminated their US residency, for tax purposes on or before June 3, 2004, must file an initial Form 8854, Initial and Annual Expatriation Information Statement.
 For more detailed information refer to Expatriation Tax in Publication 519, U.S. Tax Guide for Aliens.

-Individuals who renounced their U.S. citizenship or terminated their long-term resident status for tax purposes on or before June 3, 2004, must file a Form 8854, Initial and Annual Expatriation Information Statement (PDF), to comply with the notification requirements under IRC 877.
+Individuals who renounced their U.S. citizenship or terminated their long-term resident status for tax purposes on or before June 3, 2004, must file a Form 8854, Initial and Annual Expatriation Information Statement, and its Instructions, to comply with the notification requirements under IRC 877.
 For more detailed information refer to Expatriation Tax in Publication 519, U.S. Tax Guide for Aliens.

 What to do if you haven't filed a Form 8854

-For more detailed information on how, when and where to file Form 8854, refer to the Instructions for Form 8854.
+For more detailed information on how, when and where to file Form 8854, refer to the Form 8854, Initial and Annual Expatriation Information Statement, and its Instructions.

 What to do if you haven't filed an Income Tax Return